waza-ari/python-easyverein/KNOWN_ISSUES.md

 ## Contact Details

 - There are a bunch of fields lacking description on the API, therefore they're Any-typed for now: `_copiedFromParent`, `_copiedFromParentStartDate`, `_copiedFromParentEndDate`, `_copiedFromParentEndDateAction`
+- Filter spec contains both `_isCompany` and `isCompay`.
+Only keeping `_isCompany` with serialization alias to stay consistent to other models

 ## Custom Fields